-Participants who successfully complete the training will be asked to conduct six workshops over an 18-month period in their communities.
+Participants who successfully completed the training are asked to conduct six workshops over an 18-month period in their communities.
 Georgia Watch will keep in touch with our trained participants over the next year and a half to build a body of knowledge on managing finances, maintaining bank accounts, and avoiding predatory high-cost financial products.
 We will provide presentation materials, resources and support to volunteers to help them make their community workshops a great success.

-For more information on the program or questions, please call Trey Cason at (404) 525-1085 or email firstname.lastname@example.org.
+For more information or if you have any questions, please call Trey Cason at (404) 525-1085 or email firstname.lastname@example.org.

 Georgia is currently the third least-banked state in the United States with many of our residents utilizing expensive alternative financial services (check cashing, money orders, prepaid cards, title lending, etc.) rather than or in addition to traditional banking services.
 As part of this two-year, statewide education program to empower low income consumers to successfully manage basic bank accounts, we are including Southwest Atlanta as a particular focus area.
 We will coordinate with existing service providers in the Atlanta area and create a financial education calendar of classes for the community.
 Through this highly focused project area, we will be able to closely monitor and report on the effectiveness of the outreach and education strategies and tools used to meaningfully engage consumers in making lasting behavior change.